Birding in far north, mostly... stories about birdwatching and -twitching during decades.

 A better winter birding day

 From Nokia we drove to Tampere and tried to find White-throated Dipper (Cinclus cinclus) from Pärrinkoski rapids, but unfortunately the rapids were totally frozen, no open water at all, so no room for Dippers.
 Shame...
-Small hightlight was still the fresh footprints of the European Otter (Lutra lutra), although we did not see the animal.
+Small hightlight was still the fresh footprints of the European Otter (Lutra lutra), although we did not see the mammal.

 At this point it was already afternoon, so it was time get back to home.
 Roni was very happy and so was daddy!